 Q: When did that change happen?

 A: Right.
 Well, the Agile software development methodology started in the early 2000s.
-PMI recognized its importance in the latest version of their ‘pmbok’.
+PMI recognized its importance in the latest version of their ‘PMBOK’.
 They have published a Project Management Book of Knowledge, they call it, and we’re up to version 7 now.
-But I believe it was in addition six, which was published a couple of years ago, where they published all of the methodologies, fragile and incorporated permit to pass that in the certification test.
+But I believe it was in edition six, which was published a couple of years ago, where they published all of the methodologies, including Agile, and incorporated them into the required certification test.

 A: [I teach] mostly experienced people who graduated a number of years ago and have been working in industry for a while; they’ve recognized the value of learning, project management methodologies and attaining their PMP certification.
 They see that as a good career move.
 In some cases, they’re part of an organization that values project management methodology; most of the larger companies do that.
 In some cases, they’re smaller companies that don’t have a formal project management methodology, and these students are looking to introduce that into their company.
-They want to see that you have those formal methodologies best in class methodologies that are published by PMI.
+Having your PMP or CAPM certification verifies that you know of and can apply PMI’s Best-in-Class project management methodologies.

 I see, actually, the advent of more technology.
 Types of software development programs that you could purchase that could help you with organizing your project and running, conducting your project, etc. But the newest thing now is AI, and that’s something that I’m starting to incorporate into the classes as well.
 We know that people are going to start using it, so let’s see how we could apply it to project management.
-As a matter of fact, when I do teach the class at North College of Engineering, I have a project and I also have a term paper that they have to prepare and one of the options is “What’s the future of project management and how is technology going to affect it.”
-So, the students are learning about that.
+As a matter of fact, when I do teach the class at Newark College of Engineering (NCE, one of NJIT’s colleges), one of the requirements is for students to write a term paper.
+One of the options is to write about “What’s the future of project management and how is technology going to affect it?”
+I expect a lot of information on how Artificial Intelligence can be applied to project management.
 The practicing project managers are aware of it and it’s going to be applied going forward.

 Q: How does getting PMP Certified help you become a better project manager?